-- A full-head version happens at the end of Phantom Blood, where Dio Brando as a head decapitates Jonathan Joestar and puts his head on his body.
-He's sealed away for almost a century until the events of Stardust Crusaders where he becomes the Big Bad again using Jonathan's body.
+- A full-head version happens at the end of Phantom Blood when Dio Brando (as a head) decapitates Jonathan Joestar and puts his head on his body.
+He's sealed away for almost a century until the events of Stardust Crusaders, when he becomes the Big Bad again using Jonathan's body.

-- Inverted in Battle Tendency: After having his body destroyed, the brain of Esidisi pulls off a desperate last move of hijacking Suzi Q's body so he can give his allies enough time for their own plans.
+- Inverted in Battle Tendency.
+After having his body destroyed, the brain of Esidisi pulls off a desperate last move of hijacking Suzi Q's body so that he can give his allies enough time for their own plans.

 - In Seven Soldiers, Neh-Buh-Loh was charged with killing Misty Kilgore and bringing her brain back to Queen Gloriana.
 Unable to do it, he instead brought stole the brain of a telepath and offered that to Gloriana instead.

-- Superman: This is the Ultra-Humanite's gimmick-originally a Genius Cripple, he surgically transfers his brain into better bodies.
-He normally uses an albino gorilla, but has also put his brain in an actress and a T-rex.
-During Power Girl's series he tried to put his brain in her body to gain her Kryptonian powers.
+- Superman: This is the Ultra-Humanite's gimmick.
+Originally a Genius Cripple, he surgically transfers his brain into better bodies.
+He normally uses a Killer Gorilla, but has also put his brain in an actress and a T. rex.
+In Power Girl, he tries to put his brain in Power Girl's body to gain her Kryptonian powers.

-- After Professor X dies, the Red Skull graverobs his brain and revives it so he can put it in his own head.
-This gives him the professor's psychic powers, and transforms him into the Red Onslaught.
+- After Professor X dies in Avengers vs. X-Men, the Red Skull grave-robs his brain and revives it so he can put it in his own head in Uncanny Avengers.
+This gives him the professor's psychic powers and transforms him into the Red Onslaught.

 - In New X-Men, Martha Johansson was an innocent mutant runaway who was kidnapped by the U-Men, who removed her brain from her body and placed it in a tank in order to force her to do their bidding.